GetAwayCoxn/Ashita-v4-Addons/addons/weatherhelper/README.md

 It will check for both single and double weather matching your choice

-It only scans for new weather every 15 seconds
+It scans for new weather every 15 seconds because this doesn't use packets